chinapedia/wikipedia.abstract.en/Page/Submarine.md

 World War I

-U9Submarine.jpgs in less than an hour in September 1914]]
+s in less than an hour in September 1914]]

 Military submarines first made a significant impact in World War I. Forces such as the U-boats of Germany saw action in the First Battle of the Atlantic, and were responsible for sinking , which was sunk as a result of unrestricted submarine warfare and is often cited among the reasons for the entry of the United States into the war.[24]